benitoiteTz/benitoiteTz.github.io/_posts/2017-9-30-html-course.md

 ---
 layout: post
-title: How to Build a Website with HTML5
+title: Tutorial: Safari Tour Tanzania
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).